-- 16.(1) Copyright in a sound recording subsists for 70 years immediately following the end of the year in which it was published or, failing such publication - (a) within 70 years from the making of the sound record; or - (b) 70 years from the end of the calendar year in which the recording was made. - (2) Copyright in a film subsists for 70 years immediately following the end of the year in which it was made available to the public or, failing such event - (a) within 70 years from the making of such work; or - (b) 70 years from the end of the calendar year in which it was made. - (3) For the purposes of subsection (2), a film is made available to the public when it is first communicated to the public or shown in public. - (4) For the purposes of subsection (2), in determining whether a film has been made available to the public, any unauthorized act shall be disregarded.
+- 16.(1) Copyright in a sound recording subsists for 70 years immediately following the end of the year in which it was published or, failing such publication within 70 years from the making of the sound recording, 70 years from the end of the year in which the recording was made. - (2) Copyright in a film subsists for 70 years immediately following the end of the year in which it was made available to the public or, failing such event within 70 years from the making of such a work, 70 years from the end of the year in which it was made. - (3) For the purposes of subsection (1), a film is made available to the public when it is first communicated to the public or shown in public. - (4) For the purposes of subsection (3), in determining whether a film has been made available to the public, any unauthorized act shall be disregarded.